babyboydaprince/gochangemymac/README.md

 ## 🚀 Run

- You can run the Go script in all operational systems on /bin directory with:
+ You can run the Go script in all operational systems with:

  ```
 go run gochangemymac.go -help